Suraj0313/Advanced-EXCEL-Capstone/README.md

 # Freshco_HyperMarket_Analysis

 # Overview:
   Welcome to the Freshco Hypermarket Analysis Project.
 This repository contains in-depth analysis of Freshco HyperMarket data using Microsoft Excel.
+Freshco Hypermarket, situated in HSR, Bangalore, has established itself as a prominent supermarket in the region, catering to a wide range of customers.
 The project aims to provide insigts into various aspects of Freshco's performance, including Order Level Analysis, Completion Rate Analysis, Customer Level Analysis and Delivery Level Analysis.

 # Problem Statement:
 # Order Level Analysis: